Kindness is what the rector who married us modeled.

 I had made my dress for that special evening, part of several dresses in my trousseau I sewed on the sewing machine kindly lent by my matron of honor, who had made my wedding dress as well.
 I made a tie for Doug in matching fabric – and I made one for my father.

 It was the era of wide ties in bright colors and patterns, (read garish) a style neither Doug nor my dad fancied.
 And no, technically it was not the best-constructed tie.
 But they both wore theirs and smiled graciously.
-Wearing such a tie for a conservative dresser that Doug was back then, was a kindness – he went way out of his comfort zone to please me!
+Wearing such a tie for the conservative dresser that Doug was back then, was a kindness – he went way out of his comfort zone to please me!

 Where those ties went after the rehearsal dinner, I didn’t know – but my husband kindly remembered.
-One of the kindest gifts my husband has ever gave me, though, years later, was making sure that when the undertaker dressed my Dad, he had that hand-made tie – and its absurd brightness cheered me, telling me of my husband’s thoughtfulness.
+One of the kindest gifts my husband has ever gave me, years later, was making sure that when the undertaker dressed my Dad, he had that hand-made tie – and its absurd brightness cheered me, telling me of my husband’s thoughtfulness.

 We have both learned kindness doesn’t always come naturally – it is a gift ; one that will not wear out with daily use.
 Use it or lose it! is what I’ve learned.